Texas Medicaid Definition

 Specific Texas Medicaid Programs

-The Community First Choice (CFC) Program is an entitlement program that, in addition to personal care, provides in-home support, such as meal preparation, medical alert services, and chore services.
+2) The Community First Choice (CFC) Program is an entitlement program that, in addition to personal care, provides in-home support, such as meal preparation, medical alert services, and chore services.
+This program allows for self-direction, meaning program participants can hire the caregiver of their choosing, including some relatives, to provide them with personal care assistance.

-Primary Home Care (PHC) is another program that provides for personal care in the home.
-However, this program allows participants to choose their caregivers, and select family members can be hired as caregivers.
+3) Primary Home Care (PHC) is another program that provides for personal care in the home.
+This program, like Community First Choice, allows participants to choose their caregivers, and select family members can be hired as caregivers.

 How to Apply for Texas Medicaid

 Texas seniors can apply online for Medicaid at Your Texas Benefits or submit a completed paper application, which can be found here.
-For assistance with the application process or to request a paper application be mailed to you, call 1-877-541-7905.
+For assistance with the application process or to request a paper application be mailed to you, call Texas Health and Human Services at 1-877-541-7905.
 Seniors might also find their local Area Agency on Aging office helpful in regards to answering program questions and providing application assistance.

 Prior to submitting an application for Medicaid benefits in Texas, it is imperative that seniors are certain that all eligibility requirements (as discussed above) for the program in which they are applying are met.
 Persons who have income and / or assets over the limit(s), or are unsure if they meet the eligibility criteria, should seriously consider Medicaid planning.
 For additional information about applying for long-term care Medicaid, click here.